juh2600/bifrost/doc/api.md

     	"name": "Sam Ramaham's Auto Zone and Stripper Dome" }

-Response on success:
+##### Response on success

     HTTP/1.1 201 Created
     Location: /api/v1/guilds/<guild-snowflake>

-Possible modes of failure:
+##### Response on failure

-  - If the request body is invalid, the response MUST have a status code of 400 and SHOULD be accompanied by a body detailing the error(s) as precisely as possible.
+If the request body is invalid, the response MUST have a status code of 400 and SHOULD be accompanied by a body detailing the error(s) as precisely as possible.

         HTTP/1.1 400 Bad Request